So that means the president in World Series parlance is two for two.

 Unfortunately, I've got to be honest with you, you can't count on Senate Republicans.

-Uh you you've got uh unfortunately Norm Coleman of Minnesota voted for this.
+You've got, unfortunately, Norm Coleman of Minnesota voted for this.

 They're all afraid.

-One of the fundamental problems with Republicans these days, they actually believe what their enemy says.
+They actually believe what their enemy says.

-Can you imagine coaching a football team and having the opposing coach say, I really think you ought to do this, or else.
+Can you imagine coaching a football team and having the opposing coach say, I really think you ought to do this or else?

 All right, I'll take your advice, coach.

-They're afraid they get a nasty editorial in the New York Times or in the Washington Post or the LA Times, so I don't want to do that.
+They afraid they get a nasty editorial in the New York Times or in the Washington Post or the L.A.
+Times?

-I want to inoculate myself from liberal criticism, so I know I'll be a new Democrat.
+I want to inoculate myself from liberal criticism so I know I'll be a new Democrat.

-You got the National Governors Association, you know, led by Governor Pollenny up here in Minnesota, and they're they're confabing with Sonny Purdue and Arnold Schwarzenegger and Charlie Christ, who wants the taxpayers to fund any particular calamity in Florida at the national level, and they're getting together to form the new Republican.
+You got the National Governors Association, you know, led by Governor Poleny up here in Minnesota, and they're confabbing with Sonny Perdue and Arnold Schwarzenegger and Charlie Crist, who wants the taxpayers to fund any particular calamity in Florida at the national level.

-We're gonna rebrand the party.
+We're going to rebrand the party.

-Well, their idea of rebranding the party is more Hillary care, it is more silly renewable fuels like ethanol, which is a total bust and costing the taxpayer billions of dollars.
+It is more silly renewable fuels like ethanol, which is a total bust and costing the taxpayer billions of dollars.

 I don't know what it is about conservatism that scares the GOP right now.